-- Primarily, the BMW 3 series is equipped with a Run-flat tires that are very helpful when the car's tires have any puncture.
-But because these Run-flat tires are expensive, some owners replace them with an ordinary tires.
-Therefore, it would be better to buy a used BMW 3 series that is still equipped with the Run-flat tires.
+- Primarily, the BMW 3 Series is equipped with Run-flat tires that are very helpful when the car's tires have any puncture.
+But because these Run-flat tires are expensive, some owners replace them with ordinary tires.
+Therefore, it would be better to buy a used BMW 3 Series that is still equipped with the Run-flat tires.
 Otherwise, if you didn't find them, you can ask for a reduced price for the car.

-- Like other BMW models, the 3 series will need a regular and frequent maintenance even a little bit more than scheduled by the manufacturer.
-BMW cars have a lot of complicated specifics and not every dealership or car repair shop are able to handle the repairs or maintenance efficiently.
+- Like other BMW models, the 3 Series will need regular and frequent maintenance even a little bit more than scheduled by the manufacturer.
+BMW cars have a lot of complicated specifics and not every dealership or car repair shop can handle the repairs or maintenance efficiently.
 Therefore, servicing at a BMW-specialized repair shop would be a lot better from a practical viewpoint.

 In The End

-As you can see, the 3-series model has got 6 generations and several versions.
+As you can see, the 3 Series model has got 6 generations and several versions.
 Knowing the attributes and the common problems of each car can help you choose the right model or version.
-Furthermore, do a thorough research on the specific model's version that you want to buy.
+Furthermore, do thorough research on the specific model's version that you want to buy.